-In December of 2017, we conducted polls that capture the subtleties of public opinion in Oregon.
-Through this project, we made the discovery that Oregon is not as polarized as the recent Nov.
-6 election results would suggest.
+In December of 2017, PolicyInteractive conducted surveys that capture the subtleties of public opinion in Oregon.
+Through this project, we made the discovery that Oregon is not as polarized as the November 2016 election results would suggest.
 Despite the stark red-and-blue divisions exposed by many of the choices on the ballot, most Oregonians share common ground on important issues — notably climate change and health care.

 We found that in Oregon, only 30 percent hold opinions that place them in those solid blue liberal or bright red conservative outer bands of the political spectrum.
 The remaining 70 percent comprise six other voter archetypes in which liberal and conservative ideas are mixed in surprising ways.

 The overall picture is one of great complexity — Oregonians see the world in full color, not just red and blue.
 Disagreements do exist, but not nearly so much as agreement.
 Of 25 defining topics often parlayed as divisive, only five can be observed as truly contested.
 The larger picture displays opportunities for cooperation and progress on challenging topics most Oregonians want solutions on.

 I. Reports and Supplements from Dec.
 2017 survey: